weavejester/ring-serve/README.md

 * Is safe to run multiple times.
 * Finds a free port if you do not specify one.
-* Opens up a web browser to view your handler.
+* Opens up a web browser to view your handler, or if you don't want this, call the `serve-headless` macro instead.
 * Automatically takes into account any changes made to your handler.
 * Wraps your handler in the `wrap-stacktrace` middleware.
 * Ensures that the `swank.core/break` function works correctly inside your handler.

 ## Example